will-clarke/wclarke.net/src/posts/2015-03-14--save-time-with-bash-&-!!.md

 ---
 date: 2015-03-14
-tags:
-- Bash
-- Zsh
-- Shell
-- Tips
+tags: - bash - zsh - shell - tips
 title: Save time with Bash & !!
+description:
 ---

 `!!` in Bash / Zsh works the same way as `_` does in irb / Pry.